 One can use these category systems as a basis for one's own research.
 It is possible to edit a category systems and adapt it.

-The category systems are either general category systems or psecialised on a certain topic.
+The category systems are either general category systems or specialised on a certain topic.

-CoAn: originally an MS-DOS program, its status is currently unclear.
+CoAn: originally an MS-DOS program, its status is currently unclear, the website is down.

 Textpack: developed on IBM and Siemens mainframes in the 1970s, there was also a PC-version using Fortran 77.
-Also a Windows version was developed, but there has no new version available.
+Also a Windows version was developed, but there is no new version available.
+Gesis does not mention it on its web pages.

-The help of Robert Hogenraad and Normand Peladeau is to be mentioned here.
+The help of Robert Hogenraad (developer of Protan) and Normand Peladeau (developer of WordStat and QDAMiner) is to be mentioned here.
+They provided many category systems so that users of different software can use them.